Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 ### Authentication behavior by environment

+This application uses an in-memory token cache.
+User sessions are only available in memory while the application is running.
+When the application server is restarted, all users will need to log-in again.

 The following table describes the impact of the `AZURE_USE_AUTHENTICATION` and `AZURE_ENFORCE_ACCESS_CONTROL` variables depending on the environment you are deploying the application in:

 | AZURE_USE_AUTHENTICATION | AZURE_ENFORCE_ACCESS_CONTROL | Environment | Default Behavior |